The Head Of The Boy Scouts Seems Very Confused About What To Do With Girls In The Boy Scouts

 However, Surbaugh's email suggests that the board is still unclear about the "philosophy and program design" for welcoming older girls in Boy Scouts troops.

-According to his email, the board is yet to answer crucial questions such as, "How will we administer it?
+According to his email, the board is yet to answer crucial questions, such as, "How will we administer it?
 Will there be separate charters?
 And, if that is mandated, how will we police units who just do 'paper charters' and don’t keep them separate, essentially allowing boy and girl patrols in the same troop?"

 Surbaugh also said that Scouting members had "many different opinions" about the program.

-He said that many within the organization would "never accept” boys and girls in the same Boy Scouts troop and would accuse BSA of being “deceptive” for trying to push co-ed Scouting.
+He said that many within the organization would "never accept” boys and girls in the same Boy Scouts troop and would accuse BSA of being “deceptive” for trying to push coed Scouting.
 But others, he said, would find BSA “naive” for thinking that boys and girls would not eventually work closely together, especially since some councils had not been very “diligent" at "kicking out all the girls who’ve come to pack meetings over the past few generations."

 "What will we recommend?"
 Surbaugh wrote.
 "Frankly, I'm not sure."